 If you like what you see during your free trial, then the final step is choosing the right CRM plan.
 The best way to go about doing this is to take a look at what you were doing before you decided to transition to a CRM.

 Teams that have only been using spreadsheets and are looking to organize their data should aim for basic plans, which usually cover the majority of essential admin and data handling tools.
-Pipedrive’s Silver plan, for example, offers the following features:
+Pipedrive’s Advanced plan, for example, offers the following features:

 - Goal tracking